PritamChakrabortyShuvo/Linux/03_Static-IP-Configuration.md

     cat /etc/netplan/01-netcfg.yaml
 ```
 Look for the line starting with **`renderer:`** in the configuration file.
 It will tell which renderer is being used (NetworkManager or networkd).

+## Conclusion
+Configuring a **static IP** ensures a device has a **fixed address**, **preventing disruptions** caused by **dynamic IP changes**.
+This is crucial for devices like servers making them consistently reachable on the network.
+The process involves identifying the interface, updating Netplan & applying the configuration for reliable network communication.